home-assistant/operating-system/Documentation/boards/intel/README.md

 ## Supported Hardware

 This board configuration supports the Intel NUC mini PCs and compatibles.
-Most recent MUC computers will probably work.
+It should work for most recent NUC computers and, because this is a UEFI based image, it should in fact work with for any x86-64 based computer with UEFI.
+Hardware it has been tested with is listed below.

 ## Tested Hardware